cortisiko/stockAnalysis/README.md

-# Stock Analysis App
+# Stock Analysis 📈

 The **Stock Analysis** application is a Python-based tool that leverages the `yahooquery` package to fetch real-time stock data.
 The frontend is built using `Tkinter`, allowing users to analyze financial ratios and view visual representations of key financial statement line items through bar and trend charts.

 ### Purpose
-The goal of this application is to provide users with ratio analysis and visualize data from financial statements in a user-friendly manner.
-The application helps you assess the financial health of a company by displaying:
+This application provides users with ratio analysis and visualize data from financial statements in a user-friendly manner.
+The ratios focused on in this application includes: PE, Return on Equity and Debt to equity ratios.
+Furthermore, the Profit margin, EPS are also displayed.
+The application helps you visualize the financial health of a company by displaying charts in the following areas:
 - Free Cash Flow (from the Cash Flow statement)
+- Cash to Earnings (from the Cash Flow statement)
 - Long Term Debt (from the Balance Sheet)
 - Net Income (from the Income Statement)
 - Total Revenue